Blue Ice Maze: Small Group Glacier Crevasse Hike on Vatnajökull

 About this experience

-Unlike other tours, this one combines the thrill of a glacier hike with the beauty of ice caves - accessible year-round and perfect for all experience levels.
-Whether you're a nature lover, first-time explorer, or passionate photographer, this is your chance to safely discover Iceland’s icy heart up close.
+This tour combines the wonder of a glacier hike with the beauty of blue ice caves - accessible year-round and perfect for all experience levels.
+Whether you're a nature lover, first-time explorer, or passionate photographer, safely discover Iceland’s icy heart up close.

-Don’t miss one of the most unforgettable and photo-worthy adventures in Iceland - book now and make lifelong memories.
+Don’t miss one of the most unforgettable and photo-worthy adventures in Iceland.

 Available options

-Blue Ice Maze: Glacier Hike & Crevasse Tour from Skaftafell
+Blue Ice Maze: Small Group Glacier Crevasse Hike on Vatnajökull

 What's included